If you believe you are a victim of identity theft, it is crucial to act quickly to mitigate potential damage. Here are the steps you should take:

 Additional Resources

-- If you see soft inquiries made by Borrowell but do not have an account with them, contact Borrowell at fraud@borrowell.com with your personal information so we can block any fraudulent activity.
+- If you notice any soft inquiries made by Borrowell but do not have an account, contact Borrowell at fraud@borrowell.com with your personal information so we can block any fraudulent activity.

 - Encourage friends or family who may also be victims of fraud to report their experiences and take similar protective measures.